 Note: This provider may accept more insurance plans than shown; please call the practice to find out if your plan is accepted.

 The induction of donor-specific tolerance is currently one of the most important goals of organ or cell transplantation.

-Based on our rodent studies on mixed chimerism, we developed a clinically relevant non-myeloablative preparative regimen to induce mixed chimerism and renal allograft tolerance following donor bone marrow transplantation in MHC fully-mismatched cynomolgus monkeys.
+Based on our rodent studies on mixed chimerism, we developed a clinically relevant nonmyeloablative preparative regimen to induce mixed chimerism and renal allograft tolerance following donor bone marrow transplantation in MHC fully mismatched cynomolgus monkeys.
 This approach has been successfully extended to HLA mismatched kidney transplant recipients.
-In 4/5 recipients who were treated with our mini-bone marrow transplant, immunosuppression was successfully discontinued at 9-14 months following the transplant in the other four recipients with longest survival exceeding 7 years.
-Since January 2009, an expanded, multi-center clinical trial for tolerance induction following HLA mismatched kidney transplantation has been underway.
+In 7/10 recipients who were treated with our mini-bone marrow transplant, immunosuppression was successfully discontinued at 9-14 months following the transplant with the longest survival of 17 years.
+To expand the clinical program for transplant tolerance, Dr. Kawai helped launch the Legorreta Center for Clinical Transplantation Tolerance at Mass General.

 Select Publications: From a total of 124 peer-reviewed manuscripts, 57 Reviews and 17 Textbook chapters have been published as of Dec 2009.